Daryl Sabara

 Daryl Christopher Sabara (born June 14, 1992) is an American actor.
-He is known for portraying Juni Cortez in the Spy Kids film series and for a variety of television and film appearances, including The Polar Express, Wizards of Waverly Place, Father of the Pride, Keeping Up with the Steins, Halloween, Green Inferno, World's Greatest Dad, Grimm, America's Most Talented Kid (as a judge), and Weeds.
+He is known for portraying Juni Cortez in the Spy Kids film series, and for a variety of television and film appearances, first as a child actor and continuing into adult roles, including voice roles.

 Early life

 He graduated from West Torrance High School in 2010.
-He has a fraternal twin brother, Evan, who is also a voice actor.
-He is of Russian-Jewish descent from his mother and Polish descent from his father, and had a Bar Mitzvah ceremony.
+His fraternal twin sister is an actor.
+The siblings are of mostly Russian-Jewish descent.
 Sabara began performing with the regional ballet company, South Bay Ballet.